-As of yet, we simply don’t know why people develop APS, why some patients go on to have blood clots while others don’t, why some women (but not all) have pregnancy problems and why some patients are affected by symptoms more than others – vital research is needed before we can answer these questions.
+As of yet, we don’t know why people develop APS, why some patients go on to have blood clots while others don’t, why some women (but not all) have pregnancy problems and why some patients are affected by symptoms more than others – vital research is needed before we can answer these questions.

 In patients with APS, the body produces harmful antibodies called antiphospholipid antibodies (aPL).
 These are abnormal antibodies which attack proteins that are linked to fats in the body.

-Phospholipids contribute to blood clot formation and play an important role in maintaining proper blood consistency.
+Phospholipids contribute to blood clot formation and play an essential role in maintaining proper blood consistency.
 Due to the phospholipids being attacked by the antibodies, the blood becomes excessively 'sticky', resulting in a higher risk of developing blood clots.

 Why is the immune system overactive?

-Some APS patients will have family members who also have the syndrome or have histories of other autoimmune diseases in their families such as lupus or thyroid disease.
-As well as lupus, other well known autoimmune diseases include multiple sclerosis, rheumatoid arthritis, and type 1 diabetes.
+Some APS patients will have family members who also have the syndrome or have histories of other autoimmune diseases in their families, such as lupus or thyroid disease.
+As well as lupus, other well-known autoimmune diseases include multiple sclerosis, rheumatoid arthritis, and type 1 diabetes.

 What triggers the disease?

-Again, at this stage, it is unclear but a person's genetic make-up and exposure to certain trigger factors may provide the right environment in which APS can develop.
-One theory is that viral infections, such as glandular fever and shingles, stress, certain drugs, and other well known precipitants of thrombosis such as immobility, dehydration, surgery, the oral contraceptive pill and pregnancy can act as the trigger for the syndrome.
+Again, at this stage, it is unclear, but a person's genetic makeup and exposure to certain trigger factors may provide the right environment in which APS can develop.
+One theory is that viral infections, such as glandular fever and shingles, stress, certain drugs, and other well-known precipitants of thrombosis, such as immobility, dehydration, surgery, the oral contraceptive pill and pregnancy, can act as the trigger for the syndrome.